Version: 1.5.0.6

 - Item Quality Is Different Than Expected

-- Some Drops Are Edited, Others Are Not
+- Loot Drops Are Not Working As Intended

-- How to Stop Using Custom Config Content
+- How to Stop Using the Custom Config Editor

 - Solving Connection Problems to Beacon or Nitrado